 Whether you are interested in a round of golf, browsing the largest community market in the region, strolling through historic neighborhoods, or looking for the right craft gift for a friend, you are sure to find it.

-Columbiana is known for several annual traditions, including the Shaker Woods Festival, which showcases the country’s finest crafters and artisans throughout August.
+Columbiana is known for several annual traditions, including the Shaker Woods Village, which showcases the country’s finest crafters and artisans throughout August.
 Summer also brings Fourth of July fireworks and the Wine Festival.

 In the fall, the city holds the annual American Legion Street Fair, followed by Antiques in the Woods, Oktoberfest, and Christmas in the Woods.
 In winter, residents celebrate Christmas in Columbiana with the Joy of Christmas Holiday Light Festival.

 In 1802, Joshua Dixon originally settled the town that would become Columbiana.
 In 1805, he and William Heald laid out the town.
 By 1831, Columbiana had a railroad and three stores.
 It was incorporated as a village in 1837, and later became the City of Columbiana in 2000.